bhavyakukkar/pixylene/README.md

 ```

 ## Build CLI [runs in any stream]
-This is preferred if you want to pipe pixylene into some other program
+This is preferred if you want to pipe pixylene into some other program like this [example](./examples/cli.py)

 ```sh
 cargo build -p pixylene-ui --release \